spatie/twitter-streaming-api/README.md

 [![StyleCI](https://styleci.io/repos/78684837/shield?branch=master)](https://styleci.io/repos/78684837)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/twitter-streaming-api.svg?style=flat-square)](https://packagist.org/packages/spatie/twitter-streaming-api)

-Twitter provides a streaming API with which you can do interesting things such as listening for tweets that contain specific strings or actions a user might take (e.g. liking a tweet, following someone, ...).
+Twitter provides a streaming API with which you can do interesting things such as listening for tweets that contain specific strings or actions a user might take (e.g. liking a tweet, following someone,...).
 This package makes it very easy to work with the API.

 Here's a quick example: